 Apple’s HomeKit controls many smart home devices: from lights to thermostats, from doorbells to home security systems.
 Many users may never see the Home app, while others may use it regularly with dozens of devices, and can use Siri to turn these devices on and off.

 HomeKit has slowly grown since its introduction, and Apple has expanded its reach through new devices.
 Yet they don’t publicize this much.
-One technology, called Thread, enhances the way smart home devices can work, and two Apple devices – the Apple TV 4K and the HomePod mini – provide special features for Thread networks.
+One technology, called Thread, enhances the way smart home devices can work, and three Apple devices — the Apple TV 4K, the HomePod mini, and the new HomePod — provide special features for Thread networks.

 In this article, I’ll explain what Thread is, why you should care, and how the smart home is getting smarter.

 Apple introduced HomeKit in September 2014, with iOS 8.
 They released the Home app in June 2016, and in September 2018, with macOS Mojave, Apple released the Home app for Mac.

 HomeKit was designed to interface with Siri; you can give commands to your iPhone, iPad, Mac, Apple Watch, or HomePod to activate or disable devices in your home.
 Read more about HomeKit in Use Apple HomeKit to automate and secure your home.

 HomeKit works in the background; all you do is add smart home devices and HomeKit manages them.
 You do need a HomeKit hub to be able to access your devices remotely, and this can be any HomePod, Apple TV (4th generation or later), or iPad.

 What is Thread?